stitionai/devika/README.md

 Docker images will be released soon. :raised_hands:

-## Installation
+## Installation Instructions
-Devika requires the following things as dependencies:
+Before you proceed, Devika requires the following things as dependencies:
 - Ollama (follow the instructions here to install it: [https://ollama.com/](https://ollama.com/))
-- Bun (follow the instructions here to install it: [https://bun.sh/](https://bun.sh/))
+- Bun (follow the instructions here to install it: [https://bun.sh/](https://bun.sh/)) For Windows: **powershell -c "irm https://bun.sh/install.ps1 | iex"**

 To install Devika, follow these steps: